MasQU: Finite Differences on Masked Irregular Stokes Q,U Grids: Analyzing CMB Polarization on the Full Sky

-which can be used to extract $e$ and $b$ from the underlying Stokes polarization maps, with the $\mp s$ referring to the combination of spin-weights of the ($\eth$, $\bar{\eth}$) operators which define the operation.
+which can be used to extract $e$ and $b$ from the underlying Stokes polarization maps, with the $\mp s$ referring to the combination of spin-weights of the ($\eth$, $\bar{\eth}$) operators which define the operation (i.e., $D_{\pm s}$ would feature a combination of $\eth_s$ and $\bar{\eth}_{-s}$).
 The ``inverse'' relations for forming Stokes fields from the underlying $e$, $b$ fields are